gontcharovd/website/content/posts/smart-metals-podcast/smart-metals-podcast-e06.md

 We delved deeper into the challenges of preserving expertise in a digital age and the potential future of factories.
 If your current challenge is balancing domain knowledge with technological advancements, then listen to this episode when you have a moment.

-### Interesting Quotes
+# Notable Quotes

-* "Domain knowledge is what makes your company what it is today.
+> "Domain knowledge is what makes your company what it is today.
 It's the secret sauce that's hard to replace." – Luke van Enkhuizen

-* "Even with the best AI, the most complex and ambiguous decisions will always need a human touch." – Denis Gontcharov
+> "Even with the best AI, the most complex and ambiguous decisions will always need a human touch." – Denis Gontcharov

-* "Without clean data and solid digital infrastructure, even the deepest domain knowledge can't be effectively leveraged." – Luke van Enkhuizen
+> "Without clean data and solid digital infrastructure, even the deepest domain knowledge can't be effectively leveraged." – Luke van Enkhuizen

-* "The factory of the future will have only two employees, a man and a dog.
+> "The factory of the future will have only two employees, a man and a dog.
 The man will be there to feed the dog.
 The dog will be there to keep the man from touching the equipment." – Warren G. Bennis

-* "We still don't really know what happens chemically inside the [aluminum electrolysis] cell.
+> "We still don't really know what happens chemically inside the [aluminum electrolysis] cell.
 It's essentially still a very big black box." – Denis Gontcharov*

+# Relevant Links

 * [Follow the show](https://smartmetals.transistor.fm/)
 * [About Denis Gontcharov](https://gontcharov.eu/)